metaporia/dicod-docker/README.md

 ```

 ## Query running instance
-Assuming that an instance is running, and some <port> is exposed, the following
+Assuming that an instance is running, and port 2628 is exposed, the following
 query should work:
 ```bash
 dico -p 2628 <word>